Frequently Asked Questions

 Who manages the Palace Project?

-The best way for self-published authors to add their titles to The Palace Project and make them available to libraries on The Palace Marketplace is to work with our partners at Draft to Digital.
-Here is a page describing how you can work with D2D to make your titles available in The Palace Marketplace.
+Authors may also submit their works to be included in The Palace Marketplace by contacting our partners at Draft to Digital.
+Here is a page describing how authors can work with D2D to make their titles available for sale in The Palace Marketplace.

 What devices are compatible with the Palace app?